 On all debit cards, doesn’t matter which one, doesn’t matter where it was issued, in Uruguay or foreign.
 As long as your card-issuer lets your card work in Uruguay, and it is a debit card, it gets the rebate.

-Could be the UNFCU credit union Visa Debit in the top image, very similar to the one in our wallets, which rebates up to $10 US of ATM surcharges and part of its 1% foreign fees, while paying 1.5% APY checking interest.
+Could be the UNFCU credit union Visa Debit, very similar to the one in our wallets, which rebates up to $10 US of ATM surcharges and part of its 1% foreign fees, while paying 1.5% APY checking interest.
 Also have reasonable-fee international wires ($30 USD) which you can set up entirely online.
 And will send your cards straight to your Uruguay address.

 Could be the Fidelity Investments Cash Management Account no-minimum, ATM-fee-refunding Visa Debit, also in our wallets.
 No separate brokerage account required.
 And lowest-fee wires, at only $10 USD, but for international destinations you need to file a form in advance, at a Fidelity office in the USA, in person.
 Or provide a “Signature Guarantee”, a thing that is 100% impossible to get from outside the USA (no, not even from the US Embassy’s US Citizen Consular Services.
 They can do US notary public stamps.
 They can’t do Medallion Signature Guarantees, and US brokerages no longer accept US Consular letters as a subsitute.)
 But if you set up the standing instructions at your local Fidelity branch while in the USA, you can wire from it by a phone call.
 Or course, you can just spend on it in Uruguay, or get rebates of your ATM fees for withdrawals.
 Which is 99% of how we use it.